jpmeagher/assessEpidemicCurves/README.md

 ## Model fitting

-The model described here can be computationally expensive to implement and so we only analyse only a subset of the data here.
-We examine reported COVID-19 cases from December 10, 2020, to January 31 2020, allowing the 5 days from December 5 to December 9 seed the epidemic.
+The model described here can be computationally expensive to implement and so we only analyse a subset of the data here.
+We examine reported COVID-19 cases from December 10, 2020, to January 31 2020, allowing the 5 days from December 5 to December 9 inclusive to seed the epidemic.

 We assume that
 ![\\mu\_t = 1](https://latex.codecogs.com/png.latex?%5Cmu_t%20%3D%201 "\mu_t = 1")
 for all ![t](https://latex.codecogs.com/png.latex?t "t") and that
-![\\boldsymbol \\omega](https://latex.codecogs.com/png.latex?%5Cboldsymbol%20%5Comega "\boldsymbol \omega") is a discretised gamma distribution such that generation intervals have a mean of 5 days and standard deviation of 2.5 and are truncated at 21 days.
+![\\boldsymbol \\omega](https://latex.codecogs.com/png.latex?%5Cboldsymbol%20%5Comega "\boldsymbol \omega") is a discretised gamma distribution such that generation intervals have a mean of 5 days, standard deviation of 2.5, and a maximum of 21 days.
 The log-Gaussian process prior for
 ![\\boldsymbol R](https://latex.codecogs.com/png.latex?%5Cboldsymbol%20R "\boldsymbol R") is specified by
 ![\\alpha = 1](https://latex.codecogs.com/png.latex?%5Calpha%20%3D%201 "\alpha = 1")